jckuester/awsweeper/README.md

 ## Supported resources

-Resource types in the list below are [Terraform Types](https://www.terraform.io/docs/providers/aws/index.html), which have to be used in the YAML file to filter resources by their type.
+The list below shows the 297 supported (Terraform) [resource types](https://www.terraform.io/docs/providers/aws/index.html), which have to be used in the YAML file to filter resources by their type.

 | Service / Resource Type | Delete by tag | Delete by creation date
 | :-----------------------------   |:-------------:|:-----------------------: